dbejarano820/dojo-blueprint/src/title-page.md

 It's a step-by-step game plan aimed to equip you with you with the most important frameworks and tools in order to become a global developer, and even a founder if you wish.

 Understanding that all the resources required for the transformation are free and online.
-A transformation not only into a high earning developer with great technical skils, but one that can master their own habits and properly network.
+A transformation not only into a high earning developer with great technical skills, but one that can master their own habits and properly network.
 That's why this blueprint works, it provides the clarity necessary to break out of your shell and keep leveling up.

 The [Dojo Coding Private Network](https://skool.com/dojo-coding) is an exclusive Skool community for individuals that strive for freedom through technology.
 All things coding, blockchain, life engineering and decentralized finances.